 This document is not intended in isolation as an offer or solicitation or recommendation to use or invest in any of the services or products mentioned herein.
-Investors should be aware that the value of investments, and the income from it, can go down as well as up so you may get back less than you invested.
+Investors should be aware that the value of the portfolio and the income from it can go down as well as up so you may get back less than you invested.
 Past performance is not necessarily a guide to future returns.
+The value of investments denominated in foreign currency may fall as a result of exchange rate movements.
 The investments and services referred to in this document may not be suitable for all investors and, if in doubt, you should seek qualified independent financial advice.
-Any opinions, expectations and projections within this note are those of TAM International Limited, represent only one possible outcome and do not constitute investment advice.
+Any opinions, expectations and projections within this note are those of TAM Asset Management international Limited, represent only one possible outcome and do not constitute investment advice.